begin with a free consultation (949) 870-3800

 • Any bicyclist 18 years of age or older is not required to wear a helmet when riding.

 • Any bicyclist under the age of 18 is required to wear a bicycle helmet when riding.
-The fine for not wearing a bicycle helmet when required to do so is $25.
+The fine for a minor not wearing a bicycle helmet when required to do so is $25.

 Statistically, bicycle helmets save lives and prevent injuries when they are worn.
 There really is no denying that fact.
 However, the debate about whether bicycle helmets should be mandatory will rage within the cycling community anytime you bring up the topic.
 Many individuals want the freedom to choose whether or not they wear a helmet.
-In California, bicyclists have the right to choose, so long as they are 18 years of age or older.
+In California, bicyclists have the right to choose, so long as they are 18 years of age or older – though unlike motorcycle helmet laws, which apply universally, bicycle helmet requirements vary based on age.

 Choosing the Right Bicycle Helmet

 Regardless of whether or not California law requires individuals to wear helmets, we strongly encourage every bicyclist to purchase and use a helmet every time they ride.
 This should not be a “novelty” helmet.
-This should be hey helmet that is tested and approved by safety officials.
+This should be a helmet that is tested and approved by safety officials.
+Understanding and following California bicycle laws is also essential—not just for your safety, but to strengthen your position if you’re ever involved in a crash.

-When we examine the information available from the Centers for Disease Control and Prevention (CDC), we see that individuals should look for helmets that say “U.S. Consumer Product Safety Commission (CPSC) certified.”
+According to the Centers for Disease Control and Prevention (CDC), individuals should look for helmets that say “U.S. Consumer Product Safety Commission (CPSC) certified.”
 Some bicycle helmets may also have labels that say they are certified by ASTM, Snell, or ANSI, and these are also acceptable.

-When choosing a helmet, individuals should ensure that there is a good fit for their heads.
-A bicycle helmet should fit snugly all around, with no spaces between the foam and the writer’s head, according to the CDC.
+When selecting a helmet, individuals should ensure it is a good fit for their head.
+A bicycle helmet should fit snugly all around, with no spaces between the foam and the rider’s head, according to the CDC.
 In other words, a helmet should not be wobbly.
 This is particularly important for children, as adults often buy children helmets with the idea that they will “grow into them.”

 The side straps on a helmet should make a “V” shape under and a little bit in front of the rider’s ears, and the chinstrap should be centered under the rider’s chin and fit snugly when strapped into place.
 Helmets should not obstruct a person’s vision at all when they fit properly.